grafana/mimir/docs/sources/helm-charts/mimir-distributed/run-production-environment-with-helm/_index.md

 To monitor the health of your Grafana Mimir cluster, which is also known as _metamonitoring_, you can use ready-made Grafana dashboards, and Prometheus alerting and recording rules.
-For more information, see [Installing Grafana Mimir dashboards and alerts].

-The `mimir-distributed` Helm chart makes it easy for you to collect metrics and logs from Mimir.
-It assigns the correct labels for you so that the dashboards and alerts work.
-The chart uses the Grafana Agent to ship metrics to a Prometheus-compatible server and logs to a Loki or GEL (Grafana Enterprise Metrics) server.

-{{< docs/shared source="alloy" lookup="agent-deprecation.md" version="next" >}}

-## Monitor the health of your Grafana Mimir cluster

-To monitor the health of your Grafana Mimir cluster, which is also known as _metamonitoring_, you can use ready-made Grafana dashboards, and Prometheus alerting and recording rules.
 For more information, see [Installing Grafana Mimir dashboards and alerts](https://grafana.com/docs/mimir/<MIMIR_VERSION>/manage/monitor-grafana-mimir/installing-dashboards-and-alerts/).

 The `mimir-distributed` Helm chart makes it easy for you to collect metrics and